antonta's space

 let result = {}

-for (unit, number) in get_trading_balance(src_context) {
+for (commodity, number) in get_trading_balance(src_context) {

-transfer_pool = { unit: number * proportion }
+transfer_pool = { [commdity]: number * proportion }

 merge_pools(result, transfer_pool)